esteedqueen/estherolatunde.com/content/posts/how-do-you-stay-productive.md

   - time-management
 ---

-At [Happy Bear Software](https://www.happybearsoftware.com/), we have this writing series where each member on the team is asked a question and we write down our answers in approx 300words.

-I really love the question prompts and my answers so I thought that I might as well share them here.
 Here's my answer to "How do you stay productive as a developer?", this one is definitely more than 300 words :)

 > I’m one of those people with lists of goals for the year, month, 5 years plan, etc. I started this habit at 16 on pen and paper.
 Of course, when life happens, I always question why I still write down my plans/goals? :facepalm: I think I need to do that to have a sense of direction, some sort of control - otherwise, I’d be a complete mess.